SHSR2001/3dcdsc.github.io/docs/gtc/android/day1_java.md

 ### findViewById()

 The `activity_main.xml` file contains a button with the id "startButton".
-To define the Button widget in our Java file, we need to instantiate an Object of the Button class and assign the reference to the button.
+To define the Button widget in our Java file, we need to instantiate(create) an Object of the Button class and assign the reference to the button.
 This can be done through the `findViewById()` method.

 Do remember to import the Button by adding `import android.widget.Button;` to the top of the file.